rcpurdue/nbtmpl/README.md

-# nbtmpl - A Self-Conatined Web App Template using Python
+# nbtmpl - A Self-Conatined Web App Template using Python and Voila
 A code example for building web apps without writing HTML, CSS. and JavaScript.

 <table><tr><td width="10%">